pinbal-wizard/Perfectly-Impenetrable-Security-Service/README.md

 Password manager for school

-should use for all your passwords very secure
+should use for all your PasswordsList very secure

-Becuase it is
+ShitSHow of bad code everywhere

 =============

 # School-Project